nhsengland/data-viz-community-of-practice/docs/dashboard_design/filters.md

 ### Filters with radio buttons & sliders
 - Radio buttons and sliders can be used as filters which can be used to change the view of the data.
+- Radio buttons should have maximum 2 options, else use a dropdown filter.

 ![Filters with radio buttons & sliders](images/filters_radio.png){ data-title="Filters" data-description=".custom-desc6" data-caption-position="left" data-gallery="filters"}
 <div class="glightbox-desc custom-desc6">